opendocsg/slw-judgments-backfill/2000_SGHC_238/report.md

 ## and 15(2) – Statutory set-off – Protection of purchasers over unsecured creditors

-(1) The judgment in _Good Property Land Development Pte Ltd (in liquidation) v Societe-Generale_ [1996] 2 SLR 239 has decided that under s 41(1) of the pre-1995 Bankruptcy Act, contingent claims are not capable of being the subject of set-off (as seems to be the case), then, the applicable s 88(1) under the existing Bankruptcy Act had changed the position and it allows the Defendants’ claims for liquidated damages to be set-off against the contingent claims of the Vendor which have now matured into claims against the Defendants ( 88).
+(1) The judgment in _Good Property Land Development Pte Ltd (in liquidation) v Societe-Generale_ <span class="citation">[1996] 2 SLR 239</span> has decided that under s 41(1) of the pre-1995 Bankruptcy Act, contingent claims are not capable of being the subject of set-off (as seems to be the case), then, the applicable s 88(1) under the existing Bankruptcy Act had changed the position and it allows the Defendants’ claims for liquidated damages to be set-off against the contingent claims of the Vendor which have now matured into claims against the Defendants ( 88).

 (2) In this instance, the right of set-off for late delivery of possession is contractually provided for in cl 11(4) of the Sale & Purchase Agreement (S&P).
 The liquidator had carried on with the S&Ps.
 It was said that he used the resources of the company to achieve the stages under cll 3(1)(g) and (h).
 The fact is that he has carried on with the S&Ps.
 Having done so, he could not, in the court's view, claim the benefits under the S&Ps and yet disclaim the burdens under them.
 He cannot choose which terms of the S&Ps would continue to apply to him and which would not ( 94).